Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Families of topological adelic curves

 \section{Families of topological adelic curves}

 In this section, we introduce to notion of families of topological adelic curves.
 It should be seen as a preliminary approach to including the analogy between Diophantine approximation and Nevanlinna theory in an Arakelov theoretic framework.
+Roughly speaking, we patch several topological adelic curves by means of an ultrafilter.
+In some sense, a family of topological adelic curves can be thought of as an ultraproduct of topological adelic curves, in the sense that the adelic field is a subfield of some ultraproduct and the adelic measure is a non-standard measure instead of a real measure.
+We motivate the abstract definition by giving our main example coming from Nevnalinna theory (\ref{sub:motivation_families}).
+Then we give several definitions and elementary properties related to families of topological adelic curves (\S \ref{sub:family_tac}-\ref{sub:morphism_family_tac}).